We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sleep difficulties and daytime sleepiness

-Medication can help to slow the progress of dementia, but symptoms usually become more severe over time.
+Medication can help slow the progress of dementia, but the symptoms usually become more severe over time.

-People report that between 40 and 90 percent of the pain of PD is musculoskeletal, and they mostly describe the sensation as burning, cramping, or aching.
+According to the same report, 40–90% of the physical pain associated with Parkinson’s disease is musculoskeletal, and people mostly describe the sensation as burning, cramping, or aching.

-- massage, music therapy, tai chi, and other complementary therapies
+- trying massage, music therapy, tai chi, or other complementary therapies

-One problem is orthostatic hypertension, a drop in blood pressure that causes a person to feel dizzy or faint when they stand up.
-It can also lead to falls and fainting.
+One problem is orthostatic hypotension, which refers to a drop in blood pressure that causes a person to feel dizzy or faint when they stand up.
+This can lead to falls.

-Low blood pressure is most common with PD, but some people also experience very high blood pressure at times.
+Some people also experience high blood pressure, such as at night or when lying down.
 These fluctuations can lead to heart problems.

 A doctor may be able to prescribe a medication to stabilize blood pressure and prevent dramatic changes.
-Compression stockings may also help.
+Wearing compression stockings may also help.

-It is an early sign of the disease, and it can occur years before other symptoms appear.
-Doctors see it as a possible predictor of PD.
+This is an early symptom of the condition, and it can occur years before other symptoms appear.
+Doctors see it as a possible predictor of Parkinson’s disease.

-PD can lead to a wide range of symptoms and related complications.
+Parkinson’s disease can lead to a wide range of symptoms, but there are also many possible complications.